israrod12/lux-dev-1/README.md

 Welcome!
 Follow these steps to set up the project environment and start developing.

-This demo is a vanilla implementation of Didit Authentication, Data and Identity Verification.
-Didit Payments will be implemented soon.
+This demo is a vanilla implementation of Didit Identity Verification

 ### Step 1: Clone the Repository